native-productions/nestjs-interview/README.md

 ![Alt text](cover.png)

-# Spellbook NestJS Test
+# NVP NestJS Test

-Hey 👋 Welcome to Spellbook's NestJS Test - v1.
+Hey 👋 Welcome to NVP NestJS Test - v1.
 The goal of this exercise is to determine your level of understanding of NestJS at a fundamental level.
 This test is intended for mid-level developers.

 ## The App